-Strategies and programs implemented at Sisk Elementary include a PBIS Team, Social Skills taught to all students by the counselor, consistent expectations throughout the school, Red Ribbon Week, Bullying prevention assemblies and programs, school wide disaster drills, staff training on child abuse reporting, supervision and student discipline.
+Strategies and programs implemented at Dena Boer Elementary School include a PBIS Team, Social Skills taught to all students by the counselor, Red Ribbon Week, Bullying prevention assemblies and programs, school wide disaster drills, staff training on child abuse reporting, supervision and student discipline.
+Dena Boer Elementary staff follow the guidelines provided by the district to maintain a high level of safety.
+The site complies with existing laws related to school safety included, but not limited to the following sections.